pulimeng/DeepDrug3D/README.md

 1. System requirement: Linux (DFIRE potential calculation only runs on Linux.
 Tested on <em>Red Hat Enterprise Linux 6</em>)
 2. The data-generation module dependencies are provided in `./DataGeneration/environment.yml`.
 Please change line 9 in the file according to your system.
 To install all the dependencies run `conda env create -f environment.yml`.
-3. The learning model requires <em>Pytorch</em>.
+3. The learning module requires <em>Pytorch</em>.
 To install it, refer to https://pytorch.org/get-started/locally.

 # Usage